tytydraco/yessleep/out/The_linden_tree_and_the_pond.md

 I’ve been shackled to this pond for over 100 years now.
 Sometimes I find my chain lets me go further.
-I sneak a chicken or cow,  sometimes I find a person to enact my vengeance on.
+I sneak a chicken or cow,  sometimes I find a person to frighten.
 Laima and Saule refuse to release me from this prison though.

 It’s been a very long time, but I’m starting to hear a new song.
 If I sit at the bottom of the pond and stay silent on the night of a full moon, I can hear him.
 He sounds very sad, sadder than me.
 He twists melodies about his dedication to the sun, Saule, and his loss of her.
-Maybe, just maybe, if I bide my time, I can convince him to release me so that I may claim our loves for us.
+Maybe, just maybe, if I bide my time, I can convince him to release me so that I may re-claim our loves for us.
 No, Laima- you are mine.